RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 # Cataclysm-DDA-Touhou-Mod
 This is a fork of Taberone's [Touhou Professions](https://github.com/Taberone/Cataclysm-DDA-Touhou-Mod) mod.

 **The mod's folder goes in /data/mods/**.
-Last updated for game version: 2024-01-04-2303 experimental.
+Last updated for game version: 2024-01-22-2056 experimental.

 Also check the [Expansion](https://github.com/RedMisao/Cataclysm-DDA-Touhou-Expansion) mod!

 ## About the mod
 This mod adds Touhou Project characters as professions.
-Each character (2hu) has custom spells, abilities, clothing, martial arts, traits (mutations), and more.
+Characters (2hus) have custom spells, abilities, clothing, martial arts, traits (mutations), and more.
 To pick any of the 2hus, you have to select the **Touhou Mod** scenario when creating a new character.

 ## 2hus